TobiasBB/EC-scRNAseq-2021/README.md

 3. Figure 3 Subclustering and analysis of oligodendrocytes: Fig3_Oligodendrocyte_subanalysis.R
 4. Figure 4 and 5A: Subclustering and analysis of intermediate progenitors and excitatory neurons: Fig4-5C_IP-neuron_subanalysis.R

 Required version of all dependent packages are stated as the library is loaded.
+See methods section of paper for further desciption of the analysis.

 ## Availability of data
 The datasets generated and used for the analysis are available at the NCBI repository with GEO accession number [GSE134482](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE134482).
 The submitted data includes the raw sequencing data as fastq files together with the processed count matrix used in this study.